AmineHeroual/passmepass/README.md

 This tool is able to phishing attack.

 New version!!!
-Added serveo and twitter,facebook,other famous site!
+Added serveo, twitter,facebook and other famous site!
 https://github.com/rnlioilm/passme2